 The render settings include a lot of parameters to globally control your render.

-Number of rays to be shot by the raytracer for every pixel.
+The maximum number of rays to be shot per pixel.

 Use Project Settings